mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/legal-notices/index.md

 Terraform and Vault are trademarks or service marks of Hashicorp, Inc.

 Ubuntu and Canonical are registered trademarks of Canonical Ltd.

+UNIX is registered trademark of The Open Group in the United States and other countries.

 VMware ESXi and VMware are registered trademarks of VMware, Inc. in the UNited States and other countries.